 Shades of grey

 The color grey is central to Armani's creations.
-He once explained his preference for grey by saying that one couldn't be "bright flamingo" in a city like Milan.
-The color is so important to the designer that he even created his own hue: "greige" is a mix between grey and beige.
+He once explained his preference for grey by saying that one couldn't be a "bright flamingo" in a city like Milan.
+The color was so important to the designer that he even created his own hue: "greige" is a mix between grey and beige.

 Image: picture-alliance/dpa